 You now have two markers in your work, and you are starting from the centre back of the sweater.

 knit the specified number of stitches, turn work.

 Double the stitch on WS: With yarn in front (on the WS of the work), slip the first st from the left hand (LH) needle to the right hand (RH) needle purlwise (the last st worked).
 Next, pull the working yarn over the RH needle to the back of the work, then slip it between the needle tips to the front of the work, ready to purl.
 This distorts the stitch and makes it appear as two loops over the needle.
 This stitch is referred to as the doubled stitch.

 Next: Purl to CB, SM, purl the specified number of stitches, turn work.

 The doubled stitch appears as two loops over the needle.

 Short Row 3, (RS)

-Bring the yarn to the front of the work between the needles.
+Double the stitch on RS: Bring the yarn to the front of the work between the needles.
 Slip the stitch from the left needle to the right needle purlwise.
 Next, pull the working yarn over the RH needle to the back of the work.
 Again, this distorts the stitches and makes it appear as two loops over the needle.
 Knit to CB, SM, knit to 5 sts before doubled st, turn work.

 And that’s it!
-Short row 4 is just like short row 2.
+Short row 4 is just like Short row 2.
 You will repeat short rows 3-4 as indicated for your size.

 Picking up short rows